Meet the cast of Bancroft series 2

 Who’s Jake Harper?
 The Detective Superintendent is “an exemplary police officer” who enters Bancroft’s world when the police merger kicks in.
 “Highly intelligent and with adept profiling skills, Jake is able to bring a focused, objective analysis of the investigation with the desire for justice at the centre of his leadership.
 These skills allow him to see through the practiced charades so often presented, by both the guilty and innocent.”

 What else has David Avery been in?
-Credit embody Freddie Hamid in John le Carré drama The Night time Supervisor, Anthony in Gangs of London, Officer Brown in Liar, Xanthius in Troy: Fall of a Metropolis, and Nico in Strike.
+Credit embody Freddie Hamid in John le Carré drama The Evening Supervisor, Anthony in Gangs of London, Officer Brown in Liar, Xanthius in Troy: Fall of a Metropolis, and Nico in Strike.

 Ryan McKen performs Daanish Kamara